Skip to main content

 Recent posts

-Airdate: June 18, 2025 Julie Rose: How do you make sure that a tough conversation doesn't end badly?
-Becca Kearl: Your stories and experiences are infinitely more interesting than your opinions, and it's so much easier to feel curious or engaged or, better understand where people are coming from because you're getting their backstories.
+Airdate: July 30, 2025 Julie Rose: Have you ever felt like a doctor just wasn't listening to you?
+Erin Nance, MD: It's really about the communication and the trust, because I think almost every patient understands that doctors make mistakes, people get complications, there are risks, but they want their doctor to be on their team.
 Julie Rose: Hey, it's Julie.
 Welcome to Uncomfy, a show about sticking with moments that challenge us even when they're uncomfortable.
 And I know you're probably wondering, "Why would anybody choose to be uncomfortable?"
-But I have learned from personal experience, and you probably have too, that sometimes a little discomfort has some benefits if we can stay open and curious about it.
+But I know from personal experience, and you probably do too, that sometimes a little discomfort has benefits if we can stay open and curious about it.
 And that's what we're here to explore, so let's get Uncomfy.
-Today, I am joined by Becca Kearl.
-She's the executive director of a nonprofit called Living Room Conversations, which gives people resources to build c...
+Julie Rose: I'm joined by Dr. Erin Nance.
+She's a board-certified orthopedic surgeon.
+She's co-host of the Medical Detectives podcast.
+She's also CEO and founder of ...